scyclow/social/notes.md

 gameplay
-  - you start off with access to random
+  - you start off with access to general
   - there's some other group you want to get access to, but it's invite only
   - you need to talk to people to get invited to other groups
   - if people don't like you, they won't give you any information
   - you need to figure out what they want to talk about, and give them the right answers
-    - ex: start off with access to random; message someone; ask if they know the admin to politics; they don't but some other guy might; you ask that other guy, and need to get on his good side; he tells you to talk to someone else "and let me know what he says"; you talk to the other guy, but they don't like you. you go back a step, and they tell you someone else
+    - ex: start off with access to general; message someone; ask if they know the admin to politics; they don't but some other guy might; you ask that other guy, and need to get on his good side; he tells you to talk to someone else "and let me know what he says"; you talk to the other guy, but they don't like you. you go back a step, and they tell you someone else
   - sometimes you need a certain number of likes to get something
   - you get more likes depending on whether you post stuff the group likes, and whether you've talked to people and they like you

+  = for most bots it makes sense to only have a limted number of things they can do, even in the groups. a lot of the conversations are clearly the bots talking to each other, but they make unique conversation

+  = there needs to be a distribution of how much time i put into the bots
+    - 1 bot with incredibly deep dialog possabilities (admin?)
+    - 5 or 6 with a reasonably large amount of depth. pretty much one
+    - 10 or 20 that are pretty flat, but coherent responses. like side characters in shenmue
+    - 30 or 50 that just spit out markvov text

+  - every once in a while group members start a mutiny, and create another group

+  everyone is given "special referral link" "Congratulations!
+You've been selected to participate in an exciting new social network as a beta user.
+This is very exclusive opportunity to meet vibrant, intelligent, and friendly people.
+Engage in collegial and unique discussion. "
+  "Be respectful of other users. if they don't respond right away, they will eventually" "Be sure to follow the moderation policy.
+We have very strict enforcememt guidlines"

 chat tips/things to make obvious:
   - say hi